-Say it with flowers: Floristry tips for superyacht stewardesses
+Say it with flowers: Floristry tips for savvy superyacht stewardesses

-Nothing sets off a beautiful superyacht interior like fresh flowers, and there are endless possibilities for creating amazing arrangements.
+Nothing sets off a beautiful superyacht interior like fresh flowers and beautiful bouquets, and there are endless possibilities for creating amazing arrangements.

-While florists are often employed to lend a helping hand, flower arranging is also more often than not a key role for a superyacht stew or stewardess.
-With that in mind, take a look at the below guide for you on the fundamentals of floristry on board.
+While stunning superyacht florists are often employed to lend a helping hand in the supply of fresh flowers, flower arranging is also more often than not a key role for the superyacht stew or stewardess.
+With this in mind, Yachting Pages takes a look at the key fundamentals of floristry on board a superyacht.

 Finding the perfect flower arrangements for your superyacht